 The Department of Geology and Mining in Jammu and Kashmir switched to e-auctioning, in early 2020 for leasing and renting of mineral blocks in the region due to which even non-local contractors became eligible to participate in the online bidding.
 Earlier, open auctioning was done in which only local contractors would participate.

 So far, 25 minor mineral contracts have been allotted to outsiders in J&K. Of these, 22 allotments have been made in the Jammu region and three in Kashmir.

 Of 22 mining leases granted to non-locals in Jammu, eight are in the Jammu district, seven in Samba, two each in Kathua, Udhampur and Reasi, and one in Kishtwar.

-Basit Parray is a bachelor's student of Journalism & Mass Communication at the Cluster University, Srinagar.
-He is currently an editorial intern at the Mountain Ink.
+Basit Parray is a trainee staff writer at the Mountain Ink.
+He is a bachelor's student of Journalism & Mass Communication at the Cluster University, Srinagar.